 GeneCards Summary for NOG Gene

 NOG (Noggin) is a Protein Coding gene.
 Diseases associated with NOG include Tarsal-Carpal Coalition Syndrome and Brachydactyly, Type B2.
-Among its related pathways are Mesodermal Commitment Pathway and Differentiation Pathway.
+Among its related pathways are Mesodermal Commitment Pathway and Signaling by BMP.
 GO annotations related to this gene include protein homodimerization activity and cytokine binding.

 UniProtKB/Swiss-Prot for NOG Gene